riccardoFasan/polyglot/README.md

 export PATH=$PATH:$HOME/.local/bin
 ```

-Now you can run deeply simply with:
+Now you can run Deeply simply with:

 ```shell
 deeply